rbawah/rbawah.github.io/aboutme.md

 subtitle: You code can be as good as you want to make it...
 ---

-My name is Rashid Bawah.
-I have the following qualities:
+My name is Rashid Bawah:

 - I am obsessed with security first development.
 - I can't seem to pick between OOP and functional programming.
 - I use whatever tool does best at solving my problems.

-What else do you need?
+What else do you need to know?

 ### My story